NVIDIA/cuda-python/docs_src/source/module/cuda.rst

     .. autoattribute:: cuda.cuda.CUgraphInstantiate_flags.CUDA_GRAPH_INSTANTIATE_FLAG_UPLOAD

-        Automatically upload the graph after instantiaton.
+        Automatically upload the graph after instantiation.
+Only supported by :py:obj:`~.cuGraphInstantiateWithParams`.
+The upload will be performed using the stream provided in `instantiateParams`.

     .. autoattribute:: cuda.cuda.CUgraphInstantiate_flags.CUDA_GRAPH_INSTANTIATE_FLAG_DEVICE_LAUNCH

         Instantiate the graph to be launchable from the device.
+This flag can only be used on platforms which support unified addressing.
+This flag cannot be used in conjunction with CUDA_GRAPH_INSTANTIATE_FLAG_AUTO_FREE_ON_LAUNCH.

     .. autoattribute:: cuda.cuda.CUgraphInstantiate_flags.CUDA_GRAPH_INSTANTIATE_FLAG_USE_NODE_PRIORITY